Lloyds hires Deutsche Bank to advise on SWIP sale - source

 SWIP provides asset management services to both internal and external clients.
 SWIP had 141.7 billion pounds under management at the end of 2012.

-The Bank of England said in March that UK banks must raise 25 billion pounds of extra capital by the end of the year to absorb any future losses on loans.
+The Bank of England said in March that UK banks must raise 25 billion pounds ($38 billion) of extra capital by the end of the year to absorb any future losses on loans.

 Lloyds and Deutsche Bank declined to comment on the matter.